When is the random order of answers set in stone?

 Yes: this will also work.

-RE: When is the random order of answers set in stone? - Added by S. McKay over 9 years ago
+RE: When is the random order of answers set in stone? - Added by S. McKay about 10 years ago

 Lastly, is there a convenient way for merging batches of user-improved mark recognition.